arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-fx/io/README.md

 `IO` is the most common data type used to represent side-effects in functional languages.
-This means `IO` is the data type of choice when interacting with the external environment: databases, network, operative systems, files...
+This means `IO` is the data type of choice when interacting with the external environment: databases, network, operative systems, files, etc.

-`IO` is used to represent operations that can be executed lazily and are capable of failing, generally with exceptions.
+`IO` is used to represent operations that can be executed lazily, and are capable of failing, generally with exceptions.
 This means that code wrapped inside `IO` will not throw exceptions until it is run, and those exceptions can be captured inside `IO` for the user to check.

 The first challenge for someone new to effects with`IO`is evaluating its result.
 Given that `IO` is used to wrap operations with the environment, the return value after completion is commonly used in another part of the program.
-Coming from an OOP background the simplest way to use the return value of `IO` is to consider it as an asynchronous operation you can register a callback for.
+Coming from an OOP background, the simplest way to use the return value of `IO` is to consider it as an asynchronous operation you can register a callback for.

 ## Running IO

-`IO` objects can be constructed passing them functions that will not be immediately called.
+`IO` objects can be constructed passing them functions that will not immediately be called.
 This is called lazy evaluation.
 Running in this context means evaluating the content of an `IO` object, and propagating its result in a synchronous, asynchronous, or deferred way.

-Note that `IO` objects can be run multiple times, and depending on how they are constructed they will evaluate its content again every time they're run.
+Note that `IO` objects can be run multiple times, and, depending on how they are constructed, they will evaluate its content again every time they're run.

-The general good practice is to have a single unsafe run call per program, at the entry point.
-In backend applications or command line tools this can be at the main.
-For Android apps, specially those before Android 9.0, this could happen per Activity.
+It's generally good practice to have a single unsafe run call per program, at the entry point.
+In backend applications or command line tools, this can be at the main.
+For Android apps, specifically those before Android 9.0, this could happen per Activity.

 ### attempt